gmlscripts/scripts/Data_Structures/Arrays/array.md

 array
 =====

+NOTE: The GameMaker `[array, literal, value]` works similarly and obsoletes this script.
+It has been removed from the site index and appears here for historical purposes only.

 Returns an array populated by given arguments.

     names = array("Charlie", "Juliett", "Mike", "Oscar", "Romeo", "Victor");

     //  names[0] == "Charlie"
     //  names[1] == "Juliett"
     //  names[2] == "Mike"